bmacer/coding-notes/today-i.md

 15 apr 2021
 - some fairly substantial practice with rust trying to build a diagnostic parser for work.
 Getting zip file parsed.
 Some hefty challenges.

+16 apr 2021
+- watched first 11 blockchain fundamental videos
+- more practice with rust on my diag parser script

 TODOs:
 - keep with some PRs for docs if they keep getting approved :-)
 - keep up on discord chat for substrate doc